Certified Rehabilitaton Counselor, CRC

 Licensed Mental Health Counselor, LMHC

-Accepting new clients for short-term Accelerated Resolution Therapy, not for weekly/biweekly appointments
+Accepting new clients for short-term Accelerated Resolution Therapy sessions on a cancellation list basis

 Specialties & expertise